UrielCuriel/loopback-next/docs/site/HasManyThrough-relation.md

 permalink: /doc/en/lb4/HasMany-relation.html
 ---

+## Warning: EXPIRMENTAL

+The underlying implementation may change in the near future.
+If some of the changes break backward-compatibility a semver-major may not be released.

 ## Overview

 A `hasManyThrough` relation sets up a many-to-many connection with another model.
 This relation indicates that the declaring model can be matched with zero or more instances of another model by proceeding through a third model.
 For example, in an application for a medical practice where patients make appointments to see physicians, the relevant relation declarations might be: